BluEye-Robotics/blueye.sdk/docs/protobuf-protocol.md

 <a name="blueye-protocol-ForwardDistance"></a>

 ### ForwardDistance
-Distance to an object infront of the drone, typically obtained from an 1D pinger.
+Distance to an object infront of the drone

+Typically obtained from a 1D pinger.

 | Field | Type | Label | Description |